Nils-TUD/Escape/README.md

 ======

-Escape is a UNIX-like microkernel operating system on which I'm working since october 2008.
-It's implemented in C, C++ and a bit assembler.
+Escape is a UNIX-like microkernel operating system on which I'm working since October 2008.
+It's implemented in C, C++ and a bit Assembler.
 I'm trying to write all code myself to maximize the learning effect and the fun, but there are some cases where it just gets too time consuming to do that.
 Thus, I'm using the bootloader GRUB, libgcc, libsupc++ and x86emu.